 Slowly ascending the ranks, there is an intense, aggressive Swedish striker with a goofy Conor McGregor impression.
 UFC lightweight David Teymur (7-1 MMA, 4-0 UFC) has done much to capture the hearts of fans with his formidable standup attack, accompanied by his confusing, vaguely sexual trash talk.

 Fighting out of the Allstars Training Center in Sweden, 29-year-old Teymur has emerged as a threat to lightweight contenders everywhere.
-The natural showman possesses a rich muay thai pedigree, a warrior’s heart, and a winning skillset.
+The natural showman possesses a decent muay thai pedigree, a warrior’s heart, and a winning skillset.

 After a 4-0 UFC start, including a “Fight of the Night” PPV co-main event upset win over the much lauded Lando Vannata, Teymur has once again been relegated to the undercard.